Midohajhouj/DDoS-Toolkit/README.md

 sudo python3 setup.py install
 ```

-### 3. Build Debian PKG(if u have a Debian distro u can automase the below with this command):
+### 3. Build Debian PKG
+If u have a Debian distro u can automase the below with this command:
 ```bash
 cd build
 ```